Welcome to ModernRetire

 - Spending strategyChoose Fixed (constant real), Guardrails (adjusts with portfolio), or % of Portfolio.
 Guardrails (Guyton-Klinger) is recommended for most people.

-On Profile โ Expenses, turn on Budget Builder and total 12 categories in today's dollars.
+On Profile β Expenses, turn on Budget Builder and total 12 categories in today's dollars.
 The annual sum fills your retirement spending target so you are not guessing at one large number.

 If you have a mortgage, toggle it on and enter the monthly payment and the age when it'll be paid off.
 Add car loans, student loans, or other debts with the + Add debt button.

 This is the most important section.
 Accurate balances, realistic contribution rates, and a smart withdrawal strategy are the foundation of every projection.
+Profile β Accounts groups holdings into three buckets β Taxable, Tax-deferred, and Roth / tax-free β with an explainer at the top of the page.

 - 401(k) / 403(b) / 457(b)Your current pre-tax employer retirement account.
 Grows tax-deferred; taxable on withdrawal.

 - Traditional IRAPre-tax IRA.
-RMD start age depends on your birth year (e.g. 73 for 1951โ1959, 75 if born 1960 or later).
+RMD start age depends on your birth year (e.g. 73 for 1951β1959, 75 if born 1960 or later).

 - Roth IRA / Roth 401(k)After-tax contributions with tax-free growth.
 No RMDs in your lifetime.